alekhine198/treehouse/com.teamtreehouse.giflib/README.md

 ## Treehouse

-This repo is for all my course file completed throug teamtreehouse.com
+This repo is for all my course file completed through teamtreehouse.com